Cerebral Palsy is usually something you’re born with

 No two people will experience cerebral palsy in the same way

-You can see from these inspiring real life experiences that cerebral palsy affects everyone in very different ways.
-For some children their motor impairment is barely noticeable, for others it is more profound.
-With the right help and support, all children can live life to the limit of their capabilities.
+You can read in these inspiring real-life stories that Cerebral Palsy affects everyone in very different ways.
+Motor impairment in some children born with CP is barely noticeable, for others it is more profound.
+However, with the right help and support, everyone should be able to live life to the very limit of their capabilities.
 (And throw in a few surprises along the way.)